justpy-org/justpy/docs/tutorial/custom_components.md

                 pass

-def calculator_test():
+def calculator_test1():
     wp = WebPage()
     for i in range(10):
         c = Calculator(a=wp, classes='m-1 border inline-block', style='width: 250px')
     return wp

-justpy(calculator_test)
+jp.justpy(calculator_test1)
 ```

-First let's look at the function `calculator_test`.
+First let's look at the function `calculator_test1`.
 This function creates a WebPage and adds ten instances of the Calculator component to it.
 Try changing the number of calculators on the page by changing the argument to range.
 Once a JustPy component has been defined, it is simple to reuse it.
 The Calculator component can be used now in multiple projects.

 JustPy components are Python classes.
 The Calculator component is therefore a Python class.
 The Calculator class inherits from Div so Calculator is endowed from the start will all the features and capabilities of the Div component.
 These features are used in  `__init__`, in order to add the other components needed to implement the calculator.